Invicta Watch Group: Revival in the 1990s

 In 1991, the Invicta brand was acquired by an American investment group led by Eyal Lalo, a third-generation watchmaker whose family had been involved in Invicta’s distribution decades earlier.
 Lalo founded the Invicta Watch Company of America and established its headquarters in Hollywood, Florida.

 The revived company focused on offering modern automatic and mechanical watches with Swiss components at accessible prices.
 While updating design and branding, Invicta retained traditional elements such as Swiss movements and sapphire crystals.
 This strategy successfully positioned Invicta as an "affordable luxury" brand during the 1990s and 2000s.

 By the early 2000s, the company began using the name Invicta Watch Group to reflect a growing portfolio.
 In 2016, it acquired Swiss brand Glycine Watch SA, founded in 1914, pledging to preserve its independence and identity.

 In June 2023, Invicta's U.S. retail affiliate, Invicta Stores LLC, filed for Chapter 11 bankruptcy protection to restructure operations and reduce its retail footprint.

+In 2023 Invicta joined forces with the British racing team Virtuosi Racing, forming Invicta Virtuosi Racing.
+The partnership evolved into a partial takeover from Invicta in 2024, which led to the birth of Invicta Racing, followed by a full takeover in 2025.